-The American Board of Orthopaedic Surgery (ABOS) is forming a Resident Advisory Panel.
+The American Board of Orthopaedic Surgery (ABOS) launched its Resident Advisory Panel in 2021 and is looking for its second group of panelists.
 The Resident Advisory Panel’s purpose is to provide resident feedback to the ABOS Graduate Medical Education Committee as well as the ABOS Communications Task Force.
 The ABOS’s goal is to assemble a group of orthopaedic residents and give that group the opportunity to provide a resident’s perspective to the ABOS, talk with members of the ABOS Board of Directors, and meet other orthopaedic surgery resident leaders.
 The ABOS is looking for three residents who are interested in making an impact on their profession.

-Residents who are interested in applying must submit the following items together as attachments in an email to email@example.com by March 1, 2021 at 4 pm ET:
+Residents who are interested in applying must submit the following items together as ONE attachment in an email to firstname.lastname@example.org by March 1, 2022:

 - 1-page personal statement outlining the reasons that you would like to serve on the ABOS Resident Advisory Panel

 - Letter of recommendation from your Residency Program Director

 Applicants will be notified of their status by May 2022.
 If you have any questions, please contact email@example.com.